negjafari/AI-search/README.md

 5. **Heuristic Function:**
    - A heuristic function is implemented to calculate the distance between the current step and the 'goal.'

-## Implementation Details

-- The project involves traversing the matrix while considering score modifications based on the type of element.
-- IDS and BDS are implemented using BFS for efficient exploration.
-- A heuristic is utilized in A* and IDA* to guide the search towards the goal efficiently.

 ## Usage